HLE introduction

 Important dates - non-negotiable

-1. Proposal form in Managebac 6th September.
-Upload your proposal form before the lesson on Monday 11th September.
+1. Proposal form available in Managebac 6th September.
+Upload your proposal form before the lesson on Monday 16th September.

-3. 17th November final version uploaded to Managebac.
+3. 18th November final version uploaded to Managebac.
+HLE checked for plagiarism (also externally)

 Orientation